 - Will you supply internet ready images/text

-Starting price ranges I have seen for a basic website (at time of writing this article – 2016) tended to be in the neighbourhood of $1,200-$2,500.(some include everything-some don’t).
+Starting price ranges I have seen for a basic website (updated for – 2018) tended to be in the neighbourhood of $1,200-$2,500.(some include everything-some don’t).
 Yes you may be able to find someone for less, just be sure to do your homework and know exactly what you will get for your money and if things go wrong from that ‘friend of a friend’ that is doing it for free, what will the cost be to fix things should they go wrong.

 This is a category most people forget about.
 On the day you launched your website you were really happy but after a few months the information is becoming stale or out of date.